NaderNemati/Federated-Learning-Pipeline/README.md

 ###### Client Setup (client.py):

 Manages local training and evaluation on each client through the FlowerClient class.
-Each client is dynamically initialized, trains on its partitioned data, and incorporates Differential Privacy (DP) to protect data by adding noise to updates before they are sent to the server.
+Each client is dynamically initialized, trains on its partitioned data, and incorporates Differential Privacy (DP) [Abadi et al. (2016).
+"Deep Learning with Differential Privacy"](https://dl.acm.org/doi/10.1145/2976749.2978318) to protect data by adding noise to updates before they are sent to the server.

 ###### Server-Side Operations (server.py):

-Defines the central server's responsibilities in aggregating model updates from clients using Secure Aggregation, which ensures that sensitive client information remains private.
+Defines the central server's responsibilities in aggregating model updates from clients using Secure Aggregation [Bonawitz et al. (2017).
+"Practical Secure Aggregation for Privacy-Preserving Machine Learning"](https://dl.acm.org/doi/10.1145/3133956.3133982), which ensures that sensitive client information remains private.
 The server also coordinates training sessions and aggregates parameters and evaluation metrics from clients.

 ###### Federated Learning Orchestration (main.py):